trfahim/TR-CRACKING-TOOLS/README.md

 # TR CRACKING TOOL

 ## Overview
 ### TR CRACKING TOOL is a Python-based password generation tool designed to assist in brute-force attacks for ethical hacking and security testing.
 This tool can generate passwords based on names, mobile numbers, and PIN codes ranging from 3 to 8 digits.
-Additionally, it can generate massive password combinations, including 90 million and 10 million password variations.
+Additionally, it can generate massive password combinations, including 10 million to 90 million password variations.

 # Features